tonib/kaichronicles/doc/README-mechanics.md

 is used to identify the place on the book where it was lost the inventory (they can be more than one).

-The optional property "objectsType" identifies the objects to lose / restore:
+The saveInventoryState optional property "objectsType" identifies the objects to lose / restore:
 * **all**: The backpack content, the backpack itself, special items, meals and money (This is the default value)
 * **weaponlike**: Weapons and weapon-like special items
 * **allobjects**: The backpack content, special items and meals

+The restoreInventoryState optional property "restoreWeapons" identifies if the Weapons, and weapon Special Items should be recovered.
+Default value is true.
+If it's false, weapons are not lost, and they can be recovered after with the same restore point.

 ### choiceSelected
 ```xml